h4z31/iocutil.rs/README.md

 # iocutil

-IoC utility for malware researchers
+IoC utilities for malware researchers

 ## What does it do?